smartcontractkit/ccip-solana-bs58-generator/README.md

 ##### create-lookup-table

-Create and extend an Address Lookup Table (ALT) for a mint’s Token Admin Registry and pool integration.
+Create and extend an Address Lookup Table (ALT) for a mint's Token Admin Registry and pool integration.
 The resulting ALT address is then passed to `set-pool`.

 **Syntax:**